Q: What is the current guidance about testing?

 Q: I have been instructed to quarantine or am in isolation.
 Should I still attend my appointment?

 A: No, you should not attend your surveillance testing appointment if you have symptoms of COVID-19 or have been instructed to quarantine or are in isolation.
+Contact the call center at 804-MYCOVID to report your symptoms.

 Q: If I participated in surveillance testing, how would I receive my test results?